revisitors/revisit.link-quickstart/README.md

 1. In transformer.js, write code to do your transformation to the image buffer.
 (See below for examples of how others are doing these transformations.)
 1. Add dependencies as needed with `npm install --save <libname>`
-1. Test your code locally by running `npm start` from the repo directory
+1. Test your code locally by running `npm start` from the repo directory and opening <http://localhost:8000> in your browser

+_Note: if you change the name of this lib, make the corresponding changes in index.js_

 #### Deploy